Construction of the Bellechasse bus garage

 - The construction site has already been fenced off, and blasting will be done within its perimeter.

-- Blasting mats will be installed over the rock to contain rock fragments.
+- Blasting mats have been installed over the rock to contain rock fragments.

 - Safety instructions will be posted around the site.